Jeff-HOU/ML_Note/README.md

 > A personal note in my process of learning ML.
 > Feel free to contact me at <jeff-houkj@qq.com> if you are interested.

-> This note might be confusing to you since it is just a "personal" learning note.
+> This note might be confusing to you now since I fail to come up with an idea to organize it.
 > But I will try to make it universally applicable later.
+> If you can't wait any more to study ML, maybe I can suggest you a pathway by email.

 You may want to **[search](search.html)** or **[contibute](assets/contributing)**